coreyfeder/320SBA_fullreact/README.md

 * persistent storage
 * superimpose a 🚫 over any image
 * pull in images from multiple sources
-    - including built-in emoji
+    - built-in emoji
-    - including small .png & .svg images on the device
+    - small .png & .svg images on the device
+    - first image in Wikipedia
+    - first image in Google
 * voice input